 Estimate Costs Process

 During this phase, you’ll estimate costs for each project activity, including the tools, materials, and equipment needed to accomplish every activity.
 Then, based on these cost estimates, you’ll be able to estimate the overall project budget.

-Searching for cost information means the buyer determines the cost of components they need – from the materials, machines, and labour that’s used to manufacture their final projects.
-In cost calculation, the direct cost is determined by combining material and labour costs.
+Searching for cost information means the buyer determines the cost of components they need – from the materials, machines, and labor that’s used to manufacture their final projects.
+In cost calculation, the direct cost is determined by combining material and labor costs.
 There’s also indirect cost, or overhead, that are costs not directly related to the manufacturing process, such as staff resources, office space, taxes, etc.

 Projects will have different types of costs.
 You’ll have fixed costs, which are things like office rent.
 This cost remains the same regardless of how many project resources you’ll need.
 You’ll also have variable costs, which are things like personnel expenses and material costs.
 These costs will vary depending on the number of people or the amount of materials.